nicokubi/penetrance/README.md

 used in family-based genetic studies to assess how genetic variants are passed down through generations.
 These models typically involve a —an individual for whom family history and genetic data are collected.
-The proband serves as the starting point for mapping out the family’s genetic structure, including relationships and phenotypic traits, such as cancer diagnoses.
+The proband serves as the starting point for mapping out the family's genetic structure, including relationships and phenotypic traits, such as cancer diagnoses.
 Family data, including cancer occurrence, ages of diagnosis, and genetic test results, are collected for the proband and